-If you’re selling a condo in Phoenix, Scottsdale, Tempe Arizona it’s important to hire an experienced real estate agent and take steps to give your condo an edge over similar properties… Real estate agent Juan Pesqueira say selling a condo is not like selling a house.
+If you’re selling a condo in Phoenix, Scottsdale, Tempe, or Tucson Arizona it’s important to hire an experienced real estate agent and take steps to give your condo an edge over similar properties… Real estate agent Juan Pesqueira say selling a condo is not like selling a house.

 Phoenix, Arizona real estate market is beyond competitive, but that doesn’t mean simply listing your property guarantees an easy sale.
 Every type of home, from single-family houses to penthouses, has a unique set of challenges and selling points to consider.
 And while selling your Phoenix, Scottsdale, or Tempe condominium may seem like a breeze, there are several things (5 to be exact) to keep in mind…